fattard/MissingEventFlagsCheckerPlugin/README.md

 - Black / White / Black 2 / White 2
 - X / Y / Omega Ruby / Alpha Sapphire
 - Sun / Moon / Ultra Sun / Ultra Moon / Let's Go Pikachu / Let's Go Eevee
-- Sword / Shield / Brilliant Diamond / Shiny Pearl
+- Sword / Shield / Brilliant Diamond / Shiny Pearl / Legends: Arceus
 - Scarlet / Violet

-***\* Legends: Arceus*** support is experimental

 ## Contributing

-The event flags is being researched little by little.
+The event flags are being researched little by little.
 As the flags gets documented and descriptions are created, they will be embedded into the next version of the plugin.

 All research work can be checked here